Table of Contents

 The Deshret is similar to the Hedjet in that both the Red and White crowns served similar purposes in their respective kingdoms.
 What’s also curious is that after the unification of Egypt, subsequent rulers of the two kingdoms were depicted wearing both crowns at the same time.
 The combination of the Red and White crowns was known as the Pschent and it’s fascinating how well the two headdresses seemed to fit together, at least in their two-dimensional representation.

-Together with the unification of the two crowns in a single headdress, monarchs of the new Egyptian kingdom also wore the head ornaments of both crowns – the Uraeus “rearing cobra” ornament of the Deshret and the “White vulture” ornament of the Hedjet.
+With the unification of the two crowns in a single headdress, monarchs of the new Egyptian kingdom also wore the head ornaments of both crowns.
+This was the Uraeus “rearing cobra” ornament of the Deshret and the “White vulture” ornament of the Hedjet.

 What Does the Hedjet Symbolize?